de.yangming.com Listed by lockbit5 Ransomware Group

 Yang Ming Marine Transport Corporation is a major Taiwanese shipping line whose German division man...

-On May 7, 2026, the LockBit5 ransomware group added de.yangming.com to its leak site, confirming that it had exfiltrated internal files from Yang Ming Marine Transport Corporation’s German division.
+On May 7, 2026, the LockBit5 ransomware group added de.yangming.com to its leak site, claiming that it had exfiltrated internal files from Yang Ming Marine Transport Corporation’s German division.
 The Taiwanese shipping line, one of the world’s largest container carriers, now joins the growing list of organizations whose employee and customer data have been dragged into the ransomware economy.

 Public reporting indicates that LockBit5 claims to have stolen internal documents during a ransomware attack on the German arm of Yang Ming Marine Transport Corporation.
 The leak site posting on May 7, 2026, shows samples of the allegedly exfiltrated material, though the precise number of affected individuals remains unknown.
 Available reporting describes the exposed data as internal files rather than a structured database of customer records, yet such documents frequently contain employee personal details, contractor information, and correspondence that can include names, email addresses, phone numbers, and business documents.